postsharp/postsharp-emails/metalama-email-course/110-creating-aspects-multi-kind.md

 }
 ```

-In this example, we're directly inheriting from `System.Attribute` and implementing Metalama's `IAspect<T>` interface for both methods and fields or properties.
-We're also explicitly stating where the attribute should be used.
+In this example, we are directly inheriting from `System.Attribute` and implementing Metalama's `IAspect<T>` interface for both methods and fields or properties.
+We are also explicitly stating where the attribute should be used.

 To implement the interfaces, we need to add the following methods: